MOTHER'S DAY SPECIALS! SHOW ME MORE

 Format: Paperback

-Rob Abbott is a a lecturer, counsellor and supervisor, and a senior accredited Member of the British Association for Counsellors and Psychotherapists.
-He is also a Fellow of the Higher Education Academy.
-Esther Burkitt is Professor of Developmental Psychology at the University of Chichester, and has Chartered Psychologist and Chartered Scientist status with the British Psychological Society.
-She is an Associate Fellow of the British Psychological Society and is a Fellow of the Higher Education Academy.
+Rob Abbott is a counsellor and supervisor, Registered Member of BACP (Snr accredited) and a Fellow of the Higher Education Academy.
+He is an associate lecturer at the Open University and Clinical Director of the Arun Counselling Centre in Sussex.
+Esther Burkitt is Professor of Developmental Psychology at the University of Chichester, has Chartered Psychologist and Scientist status with the British Psychological Society and is a Fellow of the Higher Education Academy.

 Reviews for Child Development and the Brain: From Embryo to Adolescence